Getting back in shapeDownload pdf

 A food diary

-The alternative to a veterinary diet is to try feeding a “light” diet.
-Work out your cat’s ideal (or target) weight.
-This is usually about 15 per cent less than the current body weight, but consult your vet for guidance.
-Many of these diets are designed to avoid weight gain, but they are not “reducing” diets, designed to promote weight loss.
-If your pet is not losing weight after two months, consider seeking veterinary advice (and perhaps use a diet provided by the vet).
+If you are not using one of the recommended “calorie-control” foods, but just reducing the amount of normal food, the diet is less likely to be successful.
+You can try buying a “light” (or “lite”) diet and feeding three-quarters of what is recommended on the packet for your dog's “target” (ie the right, slim) weight.
+This is usually about 15 per cent less than the current weight, but if you are unsure, check with your vet.
+However, many of these diets are designed to avoid weight gain, but they are not “reducing” diets to promote weight loss.
+If your pet is not losing weight after two months, you should consider changing to a diet from the vet.

 Going to the gym?